JCSnap/Collection/README.md

 ## Vim

 These are the Vim commands that I use.
 Note that commands are case sensitive.
 Note that the "+" is not meant to be a command to be pressed, it is used to denote "plus" in this context.
+My vim configuration is in another file

 `o` Create a new line and start writing. `i` goes into insert mode without creating a new line, though I don't really use it
 `c i "` Replace and edit the closest string in quotation mark.
 You can switch out " to [ for the same effect for strings in [], or anything similar